Gal-Noy/Schwifty-Insights/README.md

 # Schwifty-Insights
 This Python application delves into the Rick and Morty universe, leveraging the Rick and Morty API to analyze data about characters, episodes, and locations.
-It uncovers intriguing insights and relationships, exposing them through a well-designed RESTful API built with FastAPI.
+It uncovers intriguing insights and relationships using data analysis and AI algorithms like K-means clustering.
+The results are then exposed through a well-designed RESTful API built with FastAPI.

 ## Installation
 1. Clone the repository: